Est. 1949 – An association of professional communicators

-Charlotte Schexnayder, a founding member of Arkansas Press Women and past president, was named as an inductee into the Arkansas Women’s Hall of Fame on Monday.
+Charlotte Schexnayder, an early member of Arkansas Press Women and past president, was named as an inductee into the Arkansas Women’s Hall of Fame on Monday.

 Schexnayder, a former newspaper owner who also served many years in the House of Representatives, was one of seven women chosen for the honor in 2019.
 The Arkansas Women’s Hall of Fame announced the selections on Monday on their website.

 The goal of the Arkansas Women’s Hall of Fame is to honor, in perpetuity, women whose contributions have influenced the direction of Arkansas in their community or the state.

 The biography accompanying Schexnayder’s nomination highlighted her many firsts in Arkansas.

 She became president of the Arkansas Press Women in 1955.
 She was the first woman elected to the Little Rock chapter of the Society of Professional Journalists and became its first female president in 1973.
 In 1977, she was elected president of the National Federation of Press Women.
 In 1981, she became the first female president of the Arkansas Press Association.
 In 1989, she was elected treasurer of the National Newspaper Association, and by 1991, she was its first female president.

 More recently, Schexnayder authored a book about her experiences – The Salty Old Editor: An Adventure in Ink.

 “We are thrilled to see Charlotte being recognized for the pioneer she is,” said Kristin Netterstrom Higgins, current Arkansas Press Women president.
 “She’s an inspiration to so many women journalists in the state as well as people involved in policy and community development.”